CartoDB/carto-selfhosted-helm/customizations/README.md

 ### Enable BigQuery OAuth connections

 This feature allows users to create a BigQuery connection using `Sign in with Google` instead of providing a service account key.
-Note that connections created with OAuth cannot be shared with other organization users.

-#### Previous steps
+> :warning: Connections created with OAuth cannot be shared with other organization users.

 1. Create an OAuth consent screen inside the desired GCP project:
    - Introduce an app name and a user support email.